abinit/abinit/doc/mkdocs-user-guide/abinit.md

-where standard out and standard error are piped to the log file called "log" (piping the standard error, thanks to the '&' sign placed after '>' is **really important** for the analysis of eventual failures, when not due to ABINIT, but to other sources, like disk full problem ...).
+where standard out and standard error are piped to the log file called "log" (piping the standard error, thanks to the '&' sign placed after '>' is **really important** for the analysis of eventual failures, when not due to ABINIT, but to other sources, like disk full problem...).
 The user can specify any names he/she wishes for any of these files.
 Variations of the above commands could be needed, depending on the flavor of UNIX that is used on the platform that is considered for running the code.